Fast Multipole Method for Large Structures

 CFIE uses the two equations shown for EFIE and MFIE.
 The term α is chosen to be 0.5 and η = 376.3Ω is the free space impedance.

-The FMM solver is applied to compute the left-hand side of this equation.
-LHSEm represents the left-hand side of the EFIE and LHSHm represents the left-hand side of the MFIE.
+The FMM solver is applied to compute the left side of this equation.
+LHSEm represents the left side of EFIE and LHSHm represents the left side of MFIE.

 Flatironinstitute/FMM3D.
 Fortran.
 2018.
 Reprint, Flatiron Institute, 2021. https://github.com/flatironinstitute/FMM3D.